Particular/docs.particular.net/nservicebus/persistence/authoring-custom.md

 ---
 title: Authoring a custom persistence
-summary: How to author a custom NServiceBus persistence in NServiceBus v5
+summary: How to author a custom NServiceBus persistence in NServiceBus version 5
 tags: []
 redirects:
  - nservicebus/authoring-custom-nservicebus-persistence